 During a recent COMICS WORKSHOP at Crotched Mountain School, I was so impressed by the enthusiasm & creativity of the students & staff.
 Many of these young artists labor under challenges & disabilities that I can’t even imagine, & yet they showed up in the art room every day ready to draw new stories & make the most of our time together.
-It’s been a great reminder that sometimes — maybe ALL the time — the art we make is also a record of personal connections in community.
+It’s been a great reminder that the ART we make can also document the PERSONAL CONNECTIONS in our communities.

 This gallery collects some of the many comics we drew over two weeks in January, 2020…